 How to Follow the Trail

-Download the pocket guide, or pick one up on your next visit to Fort McHenry.
+Download the map and pocket guide, or pick one up on your next visit to Fort McHenry.

 Looking to roadtrip?

 Explore the Star-Spangled Banner National Historic Trail by car and enjoy over 100 miles of scenic byway!
 For great views of the Eastern Shore or upper Chesapeake Bay, follow the Chesapeake Country National Scenic Byway or Lower Susquehanna Scenic Byway.
 Keep an eye out for the Trail’s sign along the way, marking the route of the driving trail and directing you to sites related to the War of 1812.

 Where can I bicycle the trail?

 You can bicycle along some of the roadways that the trail follows, or along one of many multi-use trails that intersect the trail’s auto route.
 Mount a bike rack on your car – you’ll find plenty of parks that are best experienced from a bicycle.
 And remember to wear a helmet!